XuminGaoGithub/XuminGaoGithub.github.io/_pages/projects.md

     <!-- Description -->
     <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
-      This work was developed for the 8th “Huawei Cup” China University Student Intelligent Design Competition in 2018, where it was awarded First Prize.
+      This work was developed for the 8th “Huawei Cup” China University Student Intelligent Design Competition in 2018, where it was awarded <strong>First Prize</strong>.
 It implemented an intelligent human–robot interaction system that enables remote control of robot movements and object grasping through the recognition of different hand gestures.
     </p>

     <!-- Links -->